Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ## 6. Ministerial Priesthood

 The Active Members of the Corporation shall organize themselves into Curiae.
 Each Curia shall be led by an ordained Minister or Magister of the Ministerial Priesthood, the selection of such shall be determined by the Curia to best suit their needs.

 The voting members of each Curiae shall be composed of Patres Familias.

 To qualify for ordination as a Minister, an Active Member must complete the appropriate program of study to earn a Theologiae Baccalaureate degree from a college or university accredited by the Corporation.
 To qualify for ordination as a Magister, a Minister must receive the licensure necessary to work as a professional counselor in their locality.

+## 7. Patres Familias

+The title of "Pater Familias" may be conferred onto select Active Members to act as head of their household, regardless of sex, gender, or gender identity.

+Responsibilities include:

+* Performing the religious rites for the household
+* Teaching the children of the house in the ways of the Religio Romana
+* Honoring the Lar Familias, Penates, and Vesta

+Other qualifications and responsibilities for such title shall be outlined in the Bylaws.

-## 7. Officers
+## 8. Officers

 ### Rex Sacrorum